qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 }
 ```

-Moreover, classical functions can be defined in the IR assuming that a back-end has opted into supporting
+Moreover, classical functions can be defined in the IR assuming that a backend
-classical computations:
+has opted into supporting classical computations:

 ```llvm
 define i64 @triple(i64 %0) {